Keto Cream Cheese Waffles with Almond Flour

 - Ultra-fine almond flour – almond meal works as well, but I don’t like the gritty texture or dark spots it creates in keto baking recipes.
 Instead, I recommend ultra-fine golden-white almond flour.
 It creates the most delicious light and fluffy keto cakes and keto pancakes.
 For more on keto-friendly flours, read my Keto Flours Guide.

 - Large eggs – the size of eggs does matter.
 If they are too small, the batter will be too thick and dry.
+This recipe uses egg whites and egg yolks.

 - Cream cheese – I like to chop cream cheese into cubes.
 It blends easily.
 Also, I recommend placing the cream cheese at room temperature for 20 minutes before making any keto recipes calling for cream cheese.
 It gives time for the cream cheese to soften, and it blends much better as well.
 In case you are wondering, Cream Cheese is a perfectly keto-friendly ingredient!